sabala12/docker-cartodb/README.md

 This is a simple configuration for running cartodb app.

-All containers are linked to the host net stack, and therefore share the same ip address.
+By default All containers are linked to the host net stack, and therefore share the same ip address.

 # Installation